Immigrants need a Dirty Harry.

 Without a Harry Callahan to challenge the rogue division’s abuse of authority, they’re free to engage in whatever tactics they deem fit.

-Long before becoming a Riverside immigration attorney, I served as a district administrator for a federal agency.
+Long before becoming an immigration attorney, I served as a district administrator for a federal agency.

 I learned the meaning of “bureaucracy” on a first hand basis.
 I saw, from the inside, why government departments are viewed as lumbering and inefficient organizations by the public.